Buena Vista Farm, Inc.

 Date Employer Location Nature Outcome

-Jan 13, 2022 Lucky C Stables NEW PALTZ, NEW YORK Intracranial injuries, unspecified Hosp.
+Jan 13, 2022 Lucky C Stables NEW PALTZ, New York Intracranial injuries, unspecified Hosp.

-Jul 27, 2017 Michelle Nevin Racing Stables Inc SARATOGA SPRINGS, NEW YORK Fractures Hosp.
+Jul 27, 2017 Michelle Nevin Racing Stables Inc SARATOGA SPRINGS, New York Fractures Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports